Nikolai Alho

-Nikolai Aleksanteri Alho (born 12 March 1993) is a Finnish professional footballer who plays as a right-back for Greek Super League club Volos.
+Nikolai Aleksanteri Alho (born 12 March 1993) is a Finnish professional footballer who plays as a right-back for Super League Greece club Asteras Tripolis and the Finland national team.
+Initially a winger, Alho moved to a more defending role during his second stint with HJK Helsinki.
+Beyond football, Alho is known for his philanthropic efforts, supporting various causes related to children and young people in Finland.

-Alho was born and raised in Finland but also carries British citizenship.

 Club career

+HJK

-A product of his local side HJK, Alho came through its reserves, Klubi-04, before signing a professional contract on 2011, keeping him with the Helsinki-based side until 2014.
+A product of his local side HJK, Alho came through its reserves, Klubi 04, before signing a professional contract on 2011, keeping him with the Helsinki-based side until 2014.

 On 13 June 2013, he played his first league game for HJK and went on scoring twice in a 6−0 home win over FC Inter.
-Soon after performing well at HJK, he signed a contract that was effective until the end of 2015.
+On 17 September 2013, he signed a contract that was effective until the end of 2015.

 In 2014 HJK qualified for the Europa League group stage.
-Alho scored the decisive goal against Rapid Wien, in the qualifying match.
+Alho scored the decisive goal against Rapid Wien in the qualifying play-off round match.

+Loan to Lahti

+On 22 August 2012, Alho was announced at Lahti on loan for the rest of the season.

+Halmstad

 Alho moved to Allsvenskan side Halmstads BK in January 2017.
+He left after one season.
 After a difficult season the team was relegated back to Superettan.

+Return to HJK

 Alho moved back to HJK for the 2018 season.
 After a successful season HJK won the Veikkausliiga.
 This was Alho's 4th domestic championship.

 During the 2018 season Alho was also played as a right back by former HJK manager Mika Lehkosuo.
 Alho, known for his speed, aggressiveness and crossing ability, he was a perfect fit for a modern-day right back.
 Alho made the switch and had a successful season as right back during the 2019 season.

+MTK Budapest

-He signed for Hungarian Nemzeti Bajnokság I side MTK at the beginning of the 2021 winter transfer window.
+He signed for Hungarian Nemzeti Bajnokság I (NB I) side MTK Budapest at the beginning of the 2021 winter transfer window.

+Volos

-He signed for Greek Super League Greece club Volos F.C. at the beginning of the 2022 winter transfer window, after his release from MTK.
+He signed for Super League Greece club Volos F.C. at the beginning of the 2022 winter transfer window, for an undisclosed fee.
+On 19 December 2022, his contract was extended until the end of the 2023–24 season.
+During the 2022–23 season, his first full season with the club‚ he played more minutes than any other player in his team, in all competitions combined.
+After the 2023–24 season, he announced he would depart from the club.

+Asteras Tripolis

+On 17 June 2024, Alho signed a two-year deal with a fellow Super League Greece club Asteras Tripolis on a free transfer.